rakesh2cp/Msd_Test/README.md

 4. Running the ETL App ( as mentioned in the email) from Spark (Scala)on the data pushed to HDFS in Step 2.
 	Basically the Spark ETL App will write the final data in to destination location in to 2 tables. ( table names avg_data_val_all_age_grp and avg_data_val_female)

-5. Creating output Hive tables ( external table) on top of the directory in Step 4
+5. Creating output Hive tables ( external table) on top of the data irectory in Step 4
 6. Generating report (HTML report ) on top of the data generated in Step 4.
 ( Sample report my_html_file.html available in repository )